 The kit I bought came from KPRepublic, a shop specialized into mechanical keyboards.
 They offer different packages, the one I bought contains: white case, PCB, switches (Gateron reds 3pins) and plate.
 Now let’s dive in.

 At first, I wasn’t sure about getting the white or black one.
-I went for the white one and I don’t regret it, it looks very nice.
+I went for the white one (which is actually more like a “creamy” white) and I don’t regret it, it looks very nice.
 I like the matte finish, it gives it a not-so-cheap look.
 The case is clean, compact, has the usual foldable feet and also cable guides so you can make the USB cable go out on each side or at the back.
 The plastic is 1.5mm thick (measured at the edges).
-All cut-offs and trim marks are either on the inside or at the bottom, nothing is visible.
+All cut-offs and trim marks are either on the inside or at the bottom, nothing is visible once the keyboard is assembled.
 There are 4 rubber pads on each corner, as well as on the feet.
 All that for around $15 (if buying the case by itself), that’s a good deal.
+It’s pretty much a copy of the Leopold FC750R PD case, without the hole at the bottom for the 4 switches.

 Note that the case is delivered with a USB module.
 That module has both mini USB and micro USB ports, but the case is made for a mini USB output.